Skip to main content

 Recognized for rigorous and robust standards, CAP accreditation elevates quality and mitigates risk, an important way that laboratories can contribute to improved patient outcomes.

-"I want to express our sincere appreciation and pride in the extraordinary commitment demonstrated by our laboratory team in pursuit of CAP accreditation,” said Phil Feisal, Spartanburg Regional Healthcare System Chief Operating Officer-Hospital Group.
+"I want to express our sincere appreciation and pride in the extraordinary commitment demonstrated by our laboratory team in pursuit of CAP accreditation,” said Kevin Matson, president of Spartanburg Medical Center.
 “Achieving and sustaining this level of excellence requires not only technical expertise, but also an unwavering dedication to quality, accuracy and patient safety."